-The contribution requirement for active employees is governed by \$51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies, including the University, by the Virginia General Assembly.
+The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding provided to state agencies, including the University, by the Virginia General Assembly.
 Employees are required to contribute 5.0 percent of their compensation toward their retirement.
 Prior to July 1, 2012, the 5.0 percent member contribution was paid by the University.
 Beginning July 1, 2012, state employees were required to pay the 5.0 percent member contribution and the employer was required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.
-The University's contractually required contribution rate for the year ended June 30, 2016, was 12.33 percent of covered employee compensation for employees in the VRS State Employee Retirement Plan for July 2015, 13.28 percent for August 2015 and 14.22 percent for September 2015 through June 2016.
-For employees in the VaLORS Retirement Plan, the contribution rate was 17.67 percent of covered employee compensation for July 2015, 18.34 percent for August 2015 and 19.00 percent for September 2015 through June 2016.
-These rates were based on an actuarially determined rate from an actuarial valuation as of June 30, 2013.
-The actuarial rate for the VRS State Employee Retirement Plan was 15.80 percent and the actuarial rate for VaLORS Retirement Plan was 21.06 percent.
+The University's contractually required contribution rate for the year ended June 30, 2017, was 13.49 percent of covered employee compensation for employees in the VRS State Employee Retirement Plan.
+For employees in the VaLORS Retirement Plan, the contribution rate was 21.05 percent of covered employee compensation.
+These rates were based on actuarially determined rates from an actuarial valuation as of June 30, 2015.
+The contribution rate for the VRS State Employee Retirement Plan also reflects the transfer in June 2016 of \$162,406,273 as an accelerated payback of the deferred contribution in the 2010-12 biennium.
+The contribution rate for the VaLORS Reitrement Plan also reflects the transfer in June 2016 of \$16,491,559 as an accelerated payback of the deferred contribution in the 2010-12 biennium.
 The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Based on the provisions of \$51.1-145 of the Code of Virginia, as amended, the contributions for the VRS State Employee Retirement Plan were funded at 78.02 percent of the actuarial rate, and the contributions for the VaLORS Retirement Plan were funded at 83.88 percent of the actuarial rate for the year ended June 30, 2016.
-Additional funding provided by the General Assembly moved the contribution rates to 90 percent of the actuarial rate by September 2015 and for the remainder of fiscal year 2016.
-Contributions from the University to the VRS State Employee Retirement Plan were \$6,037,976 and \$5,064,188 for the years ended June 30, 2016 and June 30, 2015, respectively.
-Contributions from the University to the VaLORS Retirement Plan were \$189,692 and \$174,586 for the years ended June 30, 2016 and June 30, 2015, respectively.
+Contributions from the University to the VRS State Employee Retirement Plan were \$6,118,618 and \$6,037,976 for the years ended June 30, 2017 and June 30, 2016, respectively.
+Contributions from the University to the VaLORS Retirement Plan were \$220,729 and \$189,692 for the years ended June 30, 2017 and June 30, 2016, respectively.